noccu/browser-scripts/tabs outliner mass import/README.md

 #### Android (through USB debug)

- Set up a route to chrome debug internals: adb forward tcp:9222 localabstract:chrome_devtools_remote Grab the json data from it at localhost:9222 (can just use browser + devtools network tab) Save data as global tabs var and run the function. (in devtools: var tabs = "<json paste here>"
+ Set up a route to chrome debug internals: `adb forward tcp:9222 localabstract:chrome_devtools_remote`
+ Grab the json data from it at `localhost:9222` (can just use browser + devtools network tab)